AakashGarg54/basic-next-mongo/nextjs.md

   ```

 - It can be done on root level or different components level using the above code.
-- It ensures the accuracy and relvent information transfer to the SEOs and ultimatly to the users.
+- It ensures the accuracy and relvent information transfer to the SEOs and ultimatly to the user.
 - Configure the metadata:

   - Both the `Layout.tsx` and `page.tsx` file can have the metadata API configured.
 If the metadata is configured in the `Layout.tsx` file, it will be available for all the components.
 If it is configured in the `page.tsx` file, it will be only avaible for the specfic pages.